 There is a big difference between EMT and Paramedic on the job skills, but both professionals are responsible for making life saving decisions.
-Job responsibilities and scope of practice for EMT’s and Paramedics can vary by state but these are some general differences between EMT and Paramedics.
+Job responsibilities and scope of practice for EMTs and Paramedics can vary by state but here are some general differences between EMTs and Paramedics.

-Emts provide Basic Life Support and prehospital care and transport of patients.
-Paramedics provide patient management along with BLS and ALS prehospital care and during transport.
+Emergency medical technicians provide Basic Life Support, prehospital care and transport of patients.
+Paramedics provide patient management along with BLS and ALS prehospital care during transport.

 • Vital Signs

 • Cardiopulmonary Resuscitation (CPR)

 • Oxygen Administration

 • Automated Defibrillation

 • Spinal Immobilization